Lagler-Gruener/Sol-CABackupDeploy/README.md

 > #### <b style='color:orange'>Now an important part!</b>
 > Please enable the user assigned managed identity for all logic apps!

-> <b>First step:</b> Enable the user assigned managed identity
+> <b>First:</b> Enable the user assigned managed identity

-First go to the LogicApp 'CA-Backup' and select on the left side the 'Identity' section and then the 'User assigned' option:
+Go to the LogicApp 'CA-Backup' and select on the left side the 'Identity' section.
+Then select the 'User assigned' option:

 ![Result](./LogicApp/images/enablemistep1.png)

-Then 'add' the user defined managed identity 'CA-Backup'.
+Add the user defined managed identity 'CA-Backup'.

 ![Result](./LogicApp/images/enablemistep2.png)

 > #### <b style='color:orange'>Important!</b>
-> Please repeat the steps from above also on the LogicApp 'CA-Monitor-Changes' and 'CA-Restore'
+> Please repeat those steps from above, on the LogicApp 'CA-Monitor-Changes' and the 'CA-Restore' too.

-> <b>Secound step:</b> Activate the two logicapp connectors.
+> <b>Secound:</b> Activate the LogicApp connectors.

-####To do this, select the connector <b>'azuretables'</b> first.
+#### To do this, select the connector <b>'azuretables'</b> first.
-On the top you'll see, that there is an issue with that connector, we will fix it now:
+On the top ofthe screen, you'll see, that there is an issue with that connector, we will fix that issue now:

 ![Result](./LogicApp/images/azuretablesconnectorissue.png)
 <br/>

-When you've opened the selector, you can find on the left side the option 'Edit API connection':
+When you've opened the connector, you can find on the left side the option 'Edit API connection':

 ![Result](./LogicApp/images/activateazuretablesconnector.png)

 <br/>
-In the center screen you can see the two options
+At the center screen, you can see the two options

 * Storage Account Name
 * Shared Storage Key

-To fill out, please switch onece more to the storage account and copy the two configuration settings:
+To fill out, please switch once more to the storage account, and copy the two configuration settings:

 * Storage account name
 * Key1